zkamdar1/CSXL_Collaboration/README.md

 ## Team Contributions

 - **Sprint 1 (Pomodoro Timer):** Designed the user interface and implemented the core timer functionality.
-- **Sprint 2 (Pomodoro Timer Enhancement):** Added custom interval settings and visual cues for work/break periods.
+- **Sprint 2 (Pomodoro Timer Enhancement):** Added custom interval settings and visual cues for work/break periods as well as creating API for CRUD operations.
-- **Sprints 3-4 (News Feature):** Integrated news API, created a dynamic UI for displaying articles, and implemented filtering options.
+- **Sprints 3-4 (News Feature):** Created news API, created a dynamic UI for displaying, creating, reading, and updating articles, and implemented search and filtering options.
 - **Sprint 5 (Refinement and Testing):** Conducted thorough testing, fixed bugs, and optimized performance.

 ## Acknowledgements

-This project was a part of the CS Experience Lab under the guidance of [Instructor's Name] at UNC Chapel Hill.
-We are grateful for the support and learning opportunities provided by the lab.
+This project was a part of the COMP 590 course under the guidance of Professor Kris Jordan at UNC Chapel Hill.
+We are grateful for the support and learning opportunities provided by the lab

+![Tech Stack Image] (assests/techstack.png)